-Students at The Oxford Prep Experience choose from 13 academic and creative courses, designed to make the most of their summer at Oxford with extraordinary resources.
-All courses promote experiential learning with museum visits and field-trips, eminent guest speakers, project-work, and more.
-Popular courses include CSI Oxford, Literature and the Fantastic, and Speech and Debate.
-Descriptions for these are below, and you can follow the link to read more about all of our courses.
+Students on The Oxford Prep Experience choose a Major and a Minor from 15 academic and creative options, designed to make the most of their summer in Oxford while using its extraordinary resources.
+All courses promote experiential learning with museum visits and field trips, eminent guest speakers, project-work, and more.

 Students learn the principles of engineering science.
 Both world-renowned and local examples are examined, and the findings applied to a variety of case studies to solve mechanical, structural, and architectural problems.
 They complete the course by designing a model engineering project of their own.